Minecraft Earth: Gameplay

 Similar to Minecraft, Minecraft Earth was centered around building structures, gathering resources, crafting, and exploration.
-The game utilized the same Bedrock game engine as other versions of Minecraft.
+The game utilized the same Bedrock game engine as most other versions of Minecraft.
 In "build mode", players could build augmented reality structures on "Buildplates" in collaboration with other players, then explore them in full size with "play mode".
 In both Build mode and Play mode, the buildplates were overlaid onto the real world using augmented reality (AR) and the built-in phone camera.
 Players could gather resources by collecting "tappables" in the in-game map and by completing "adventures" which may be a puzzle, a specific task, or a virtual location with hostile entities to defeat.
 Minecraft Earth considers physical objects such as trees and lakes so there are fewer incidents and interferences with the AR simulation.

 Minecraft Earth included many different kinds of in-game entities called "mobs" that are exclusive variations of the mobs in Minecraft.
 The game had two in-game currencies: "rubies" and "minecoins".
 Rubies could be earned through gameplay or purchased with real money and could be used to purchase items that affect gameplay such as "build plates".
 Minecoins, which are present in all Bedrock editions of Minecraft, could only be purchased with real money and are used to purchase cosmetic items, such as texture packs and character skins.
 In the final update, Mojang removed all real-money microtransactions, reduced in-game currency costs, and reduced crafting/smelting times in order for players to "get the most out" of the game before it shut down.

 Development

 Minecraft Earth utilized information from OpenStreetMap for map information and was built on Microsoft Azure for its augmented reality features.
+Minecraft Earth's world map was generated using global OpenStreetMap data and divided into "several billion equally-sized chunks," allowing the game to determine player-accessible areas for spawning tappables and Adventures.
 The game was free-to-play, and supported Android and iOS smartphones.

 During Microsoft Build 2015, Microsoft's HoloLens team unveiled an augmented reality version of Minecraft.
 On 8 May 2019, a teaser trailer was released which showed a Muddy Pig.
 Minecraft Earth was announced during Minecrafts 10th anniversary in May 2019.
 Microsoft created a website for players to signup for the closed beta that was released during mid-2019, and Microsoft intended to release the game in a gradual rollout.
 Multiplayer gameplay was showcased at the Apple Worldwide Developers Conference in June 2019.